LIVE

 Photo by PAUL ELLIS/AFP via Getty Images

 Guardiola agreed to replace Manuel Pellegrini as the manager of Manchester City in February 2016.
 He left Bayern Munich after three years to take charge at Etihad Stadium from July 2016 on an initial contract until June 2019.
-The Citizens have since extended the Spaniard’s contract up to June 2025.

 Manchester City coaching staff